Asperger Syndrome: Alone By Choice?

-I think a significant number of children with Asperger Syndrome who say they want to be by themselves are creating a protective cocoon.
+While we should respect the wishes of someone who truly wants to be alone, I think a significant number of children with Asperger Syndrome who say they want to be by themselves are creating a protective cocoon.
 They don’t really always want to be alone, they just prefer it to being teased or ignored.

 If you see this happening to your child, you may need to help him overcome his fear of rejection.
 One way, is to make it easier for him to find an accepting playmate.

 You can’t count on your child meeting someone compatible on his own.
 When our son, Drew, who also has Asperger Syndrome, was little, he did make some friends.
 Usually one at a time.
 But at other times, his potential buddy pool of neighborhood kids and classmates just wasn’t properly stocked.

 Drew, who is now 28, makes the point that your best bet is to put your child in situations where he can find others who share his interests.
 We (and by we, I mean my wife, Julie) found a summer social skills class for Drew when he was 12.
 After a move from Atlanta to New Jersey, Drew had not made friends at school.
 At the social skills class, he met John, who shared his interest in Star Wars.
 John lived in a town about 30 miles from ours, so we’d drive Drew over for visits and sleepovers, and John’s parents would reciprocate.